khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 The interface should clearly communicate AI capabilities, limitations, and the scope of its decision-making authority.
 Users need to understand a system's capabilities and limits to understand how much trust to put into the system.
 To help the user build a mental model of the system:

-- Clearly highlight if a feature is an [Experiment or Beta](/usability/feature-management#highlighting-feature-versions).
+- Clearly highlight if a feature is an [experiment or beta](/usability/feature-management#highlighting-feature-versions).
 - Follow the [disclaimer guidelines](#disclaimer).
 - Use clear, simple language to explain what the system is doing and how it arrived at its recommendations.
 - Explain what data the system is trained on and what it's optimized for.